Photos: Rachlel Koumparou

-It is of little surprise then that the creatives in our midst have been able to at once recognize this yearning, and also to harness its impact into an artistic outpouring.
-‘Brave,’ the forthcoming album from Swedish songstress Su Andersson, is a musical epitome of this very phenomenon.
-It is connective both in its lyrical storytelling, the impressions Su has herself collated over the years, and literally in terms of the vocal collaborations that form the bulk of the album’s make-up.
+Whilst the post pandemic world led to a desire for connection, for community and for togetherness, it is of little surprise that the creatives in our midst have been able to both recognise and harness this yearning into artistic outpouring.
+‘Brave,’ the forthcoming album from Swedish songstress Su Andersson, is a musical epitome of this very phenomenon, being connective both in its lyrical storytelling, and in terms of the collaborations that form the bulk of its make-up.

-It is a substantial departure, of both process and musical style, from her previous work.
-Andersson’s debut album ‘Train Stories’, and the evocative narrative that was so intertwined with its creation, made for compelling listening, touching both media and new fans alike, as her distinctively quirky brand of Americana spread its wings for the first time.
-Yet it was largely an introspective experience as Su undertook a literal expedition, one that held a mirror up to herself, being partially symbolic of her own life journey.
-‘Brave’ replaces the mirror with a window, as Su seeks to welcome and interact with the world around her, and the opportunities it provides.
+It is a substantial departure from her previous album ‘Train Stories’, with its real-life and musical exploration holding up a mirror up to herself, being almost symbolic of Su’s own life journey.
+‘Brave’ however replaces that mirror with a window, as Su seeks to both welcome and interact with the world around her, and the opportunities it provides.

 "Out of Sweden comes singer/songwriter SU ANDERSSON, who delivers after the 2 corona years a new album titled Brave.
 She has been making music for over several decades, and along with the help of a list of other guest musicians, Su recorded a nice NEIL YOUNGish singer/songwriter ish pop/rock album.
 Vocally sounding very nasal, it reflects a clear American influence and also has very slight STEVIE NICKS influences."

 “The result sets a new standard of musical excellence in the modern pop-rock era.
 In a world of angst and war, with Brave Su Andersson gives music fans reasons to be optimistic and brave.”

 Read the full review on Roots Music Reports